neuralmagic/sparsify/README.md

 Generally, Training-Aware Experiments result in a 6-12x speedup with minimal accuracy loss.
 They are ideal when you have the time to train a model, have a custom model, or want to achieve the best possible accuracy.
-Note, the model argument is optional for Sparse-Transfer Experiments as Sparsify will select the best one from the SparseZoo for your use case if not supplied.
+Note, the model argument is optional for Sparse-Transfer Experiments, as Sparsify will select the best one from the SparseZoo for your use case if not supplied.

 CV Example:
 ```bash